-Hypnotherapy, meditation, and Reiki are also offered, in addition to Mindfulness-based therapy.
-Cognitive-Behavioral and Psychodynamic psychotherapies are practiced for some of the challenging issues from the past and present, including personality disorders.
+Hypnotherapy and meditation, are also offered, in addition to Mindfulness-based therapy.
+Cognitive-Behavioral, Psychodynamic, and Existential modalities are practiced for some of the challenging issues from the past and present, including personality disorders.
 To treat Acute Traumatic Stress and Post Traumatic Stress disorders, Prolonged Exposure therapy is utilized.

 Integratively, the treatment approach will guide you toward understanding and resolution of the issues related to trauma, life transition and adjustment, depression, anxiety, divorce, grief, loss (human or pet), near death experiences, bullying, and burnout (compassion fatigue).